-C. Budgetary control
+B. Budgetary control

-The general fund actual expenditures exceeded the budget for debt service principal by \$20,341 and debt service interest by \$20,794.
+The general fund actual expenditures exceeded the budget for debt service principal and interest by \$27,052.
+The debt service budget was a component of capital expense.

-The Landscape and Lighting Assessment District actual expenditures exceeded the budget for debt service principal by \$4,890 and debt service interest by \$19,336.
+The Landscape and Lighting Assessment District actual expenditures exceeded the budget for debt service principal and interest by \$67,629 and debt service interest by \$90,340.
+The debt service budget was a component of capital expense.

-The Maintenance Assessment District actual expenditures exceeded the budget for debt service principal by \$30,553 and debt service interest by \$112.
+The Maintenance Assessment District actual expenditures exceeded the budget for debt service principal and interest by \$40,578 and service and supply by \$30,549.
+The debt service budget was a component of capital expense.

-Note 10: Cafeteria Plan
+Note 9: Cafeteria Plan

 As of January 1, 2007, the District began offering full time employees the option of participating in a Cafeteria Plan described in Section 125 of the Internal Revenue Code.
 The plan allows full time employees the option to pay out of pocket medical and childcare expenses with pre-tax income.
 For employees enrolled in the plan a payroll deduction is made each pay period and deposited into a trust account.
 Employees then submit eligible receipts to the plan administrator who pays the expense from the trust account.
 The District is also acting as the plan administrator.
-At June 30, 2021, the account had a balance of \$4,353.
+At June 30, 2022, the account had a balance of \$4,605.

-Note 11: Deferred Compensation Plans
+Note 10: Deferred Compensation Plans